 In South Carolina, grand larceny is also referred to as grand theft.
 This specific category is applicable in situations that are more serious compared to petit larceny and which are separated into two different classifications, that is;

 - Taking properties or services whose value is between $2,000 and $10,000.
 It is classified as a felony and can result in eth individual serving 5 years in prison and paying fines decided by the court.

 - Theft of property valued at $10,000 or more.
 When a crime of theft occurs as a felony and an individual is convicted they can pay fines decided upon by the court and end up serving a 10-year prison sentence.

-Give our Columbia criminal defense lawyers a call and schedule your free initial consultation.
+Give our criminal defense lawyers in Columbia a call and schedule your free initial consultation.

 Penalties for Theft Crimes

 Penalties for theft crimes can differ depending on the circumstances of the case and the state that you are in.
 Crimes of theft can result in the following consequences:

 If you are charged with a felony you are likely to serve a prison sentence for a number of years.
 First-time offenders that have committed a misdemeanor offense can serve a prison sentence that ranges from several months or two to three years.
 However, the court can choose not to impose a prison sentence.
 A repeat offender can get a maximum prison sentence of 20 years or more.

 Even for a first-time theft conviction, you can pay a fine anywhere from $1,000 to as high as $150,000 depending on the severity of the crime.